rm-rf42/ts-task-script-utils/task_script_utils/datetime_parser/README.md

 1. It is not possible to parse just dates or just times alone. e.g. `parse('2021-12-08')` or `parse('12:00:00')` will raise `InvalidDateError`

+## Changelog

+### v1.2.0

+- Add `require_unambiguous_formats` to `DatetimeConfig` to enable/disable checking of ambiguous datetime formats passed to parsing functions
+- Add `check_for_mutual_ambiguity` function to check for ambiguous datetime formats passed to parsing functions
+- Add public-facing `parse_with_formats` function that only attempts to parse datetime strings using the provided formats
+- Fix exception message when trying to parse 2-digit dates without using a format to only print out the possible formats that parse to a valid datetime